Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Price: SEK 2,500–8,000/night (~€217–695) | Location: Norrmalmstorg 2–4, Norrmalm

-Nobis Hotel occupies the extraordinary twin 1880s Gustavian buildings on the most historic square in Stockholm (Norrmalmstorg — where the 1973 bank robbery took place that coined the phrase “Stockholm Syndrome”) — the extraordinary contemporary design (Claesson Koivisto Rune, the finest Swedish architectural firm, designed the interiors), the extraordinary Nobis Hotel bar, and the exceptional Gold restaurant.
+Nobis Hotel occupies twin 1880s Gustavian buildings on the most historic square in Stockholm (Norrmalmstorg — where the 1973 bank robbery took place that coined the phrase “Stockholm Syndrome”).
+The contemporary interiors are by Claesson Koivisto Rune, one of Sweden’s leading architectural firms; the Nobis Hotel bar and the Gold restaurant are both exceptional.

 The Most Intimate Hotels